CAMH-SCWG/compucool/workshops/intro-R.md

 {% endhighlight %}

 *A bit more advanced!*
-This will accoplish the same thing as ftable(), except that here we are *indexing* our alldata data frame with the R syntax [<row>,<column>]. the blank value for <row> tells R that we want all rows.
+This will accoplish the same thing as ftable(), except that here we are *indexing* our alldata dataframe with the R syntax [<row>,<column>]. the blank value for <row> tells R that we want all rows.
 The c("dx","sex") value for <columns> means we want to use the columns named "dx" and "sex". the table() function knows to arrange these as a 2 x 2 contingency table.

 {% highlight r %}
 table(alldata[ ,c("dx","sex")])